hujhax/austin-improv-wiki/Troupes/The Plagiarists.md

 ## Summary
 ### Press Blurb
-This is their bio from the web site for [[The 2011 Improvised Play Festival]]:
+This is their bio from the web site for [[Festival/The 2011 Improvised Play Festival|The 2011 Improvised Play Festival]]:
 <blockquote><p>The Plagiarists will absorb the delicious talents of some of the greatest playwrights.
 Five great actors will work together, each on a steady diet of their own author’s style, to cook up a never-before-seen improvised play.</p></blockquote>

 ### The Cast's Styles